 Fundraising math

-The power user problem
+The power user inversion

-Traditional SaaS loves power users.
-High engagement, strong retention, near-zero marginal cost.
+Traditional SaaS loves power users: high engagement, strong retention, near-zero marginal cost.
 More usage is pure upside.

 ARR Is Now a Vanity Metric

-In AI products, every customer carries real compute cost that does not disappear at scale.
-Two companies can report $10M ARR and have wildly different gross profit depending on customer mix, usage patterns, and inference spend.
-OpenAI projected $25 billion in cash burn for 2026, not turning cash-flow positive until 2030, despite $12.7 billion in annualized revenue.
-Revenue growth and loss growth moved in the same direction.
+In traditional SaaS, ARR was a reliable proxy for business health because nearly all revenue converted to gross profit.
+In AI products, every customer carries real compute cost that doesn't disappear at scale, so two companies can report $10M ARR with wildly different gross profit depending on customer mix, usage patterns, and inference spend.
+OpenAI projected $25 billion in cash burn for 2026 despite $12.7 billion in annualized revenue, with revenue growth and loss growth moving in the same direction.

 Todd Gagne at Ibbaka frames it precisely: "For the first time in twenty years, software companies have to care about marginal cost again."
 The corollary: if cost scales with usage, price must scale with usage.